Fula people of Sierra Leone: Farming

 The Sierra Leonean Fula are primarily skilled traders in diamonds, gems, gold, lending but formerly cattle, with their lives depending upon and revolving around trade cattle herds prior to the 19th century.
 The status of a family can be determined by the size and health of its trade.
 The more a man knows about trade, the greater respect he is given by the community.

 Trade is usually a male activity; however, the women tend to act as accountants for the family.
-They also tend to the small livestock and poultry, cultivate gardens, and carry containers of milk and cheese to the local markets for sell or trade.
-As Fula people are Muslim, a woman has all the rights and concerns provided her under Islam.
-In the Fula Family a mother is 7 times the father, as it pertains to respect and a mothers rights under Islam.
+They also tend to the small livestock and poultry, cultivate gardens, and carry containers of milk and cheese to the local markets for sale or trade.
+As the Fula people are Muslim, a woman has all the rights and concerns provided her under Islam.
+In a Fula family, a mother is 7 times the father, as it pertains to respect and a mother’s rights under Islam.